 BERKO ROCKS 2016

-Our fund-raising celebration of local talent brought together young performers plus local musicians young and mature.
+Our fund-raising celebration of local talent brought together pocket option young performers plus local musicians young and mature.

 A lot of the material was original, and ranged from pure traditional folk to gutsy electric guitar to indie pop or grunge, plus classical guitar from Don Perera.